wasiahmad/SWE-rebench/swebench/harness/tracto_eval/README.md

 1. Install TractoAI libraries for Python: `pip install ytsaurus-client ytsaurus-yson`.
 2. Run `yt whoami` -- this command should display your username.

-Congratulations, setup of your TractoAI cluster is completed!
+🎉 Congratulations!
+Your TractoAI cluster is ready to use.

 You can find more details about [tenants](https://docs.tracto.ai/overview/console/#tenants) and [setup](https://docs.tracto.ai/overview/ytsaurus/setup/) in TractoAI docs.